GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/utils/image-loading/image-loading.md

 #### Parameters

-  - urls: The URLs to load the images from
+  - `urls`: The URLs to load the images from
-  - placeholders: The placeholder images.
+  - `placeholders`: The placeholder images.
 Placeholders are used when an image fails to load from a URL.
-The placeholders are used rotationally
+The placeholders are used `rotationally`
-  - loadThumbnails: Should load the images as thumbnails.
+  - `loadThumbnails`: Should load the images as thumbnails.
 If this is set to `true`, the thumbnail URL is derived from the `imageCDN` object
-  - thumbnailSize: The size of the thumbnail.
+  - `thumbnailSize`: The size of the thumbnail.
 This parameter is used only if the `loadThumbnails` parameter is true
-  - imageCDN: The imageCDN to be used
+  - `imageCDN`: The imageCDN to be used
-  - completion: Completion that gets called when all the images finish downloading
+  - `completion`: Completion that gets called when all the images finish downloading